 In the 17th century, Isaac Newton showed that one simple set of laws can describe everything we see around us, from a piece of fruit falling out of a tree to the planets going around the sun.
 In this course you will learn how to describe motion mathematically, how the forces on an object determine that object's motion, and how "conservation laws" (such as the conservation of energy) limit the possible behaviors that objects can have.
 By the end of the course, you should be able to mathematically describe and predict many kinds of motion, and be able to look at the world around you and understand it in a new way.
 Part 1 of the course focused on kinematics (the description of motion) and Newton's Laws.
 Part 2 will finish those topics and introduce conservation laws.

-Professor Emily Haynes
+Instructor: Emily Haynes

 B1 - C1 students